Staff

 Communications and Administrative Associate

-Shalee is a native of North Carolina and is a dedicated advocate for youth and families within the juvenile justice system.
+Shalee is a native of North Carolina and a dedicated advocate for youth and families within the juvenile justice system.
+She is currently a first-year doctoral student in the Public Policy program at UNC Charlotte.
 Before joining the Coalition for Juvenile Justice (CJJ), Shalee served as a Juvenile Court Counselor, where she provided crucial support and guidance to young individuals navigating legal challenges.
 Her work is deeply rooted in exploring the intersectionality of race and family engagement in the juvenile justice system, striving to create equitable and supportive environments for all families.
-Shalee received her BA in Sociology and Criminology; and MA in Peace and Conflict Studies from the University of North Carolina at Greensboro in 2010 and 2017.
-Her academic endeavors were centered around enhancing understanding and practices around family dynamics and systemic inequalities in juvenile justice, contributing to her mission of fostering a fairer and more inclusive system.
+Shalee received her BA in Sociology and Criminology and her MA in Peace and Conflict Studies from the University of North Carolina at Greensboro in 2010 and 2017.
+Her academic endeavors have centered around enhancing understanding and practices related to family dynamics and systemic inequalities in juvenile justice, contributing to her mission of fostering a fairer and more inclusive system.